basher/Web-UI-Boilerplate/README.md

 ## Build and publish Storybook
 From `ui` directory:
-- `yarn publish-storybook` - this runs a Parcel build to bundle CSS/JavaScript in the `dist` folder, as defined in `ui/.storybook/main.js`.
+- `yarn publish-storybook` - this runs a Parcel build to bundle CSS/JavaScript in the `public` folder, as defined in `ui/.storybook/main.js`.
 - `npx http-server ./storybook-static` - to test production build on local server.

 ### Publish using GitHub pages